mattfysh/testr.js/README.md

 });
 ```

 **specBaseUrl** and **stubBaseUrl**: when these base URLs are present, they will be used to automatically load spec and stub files.
-Each resource loaded will use the module definition paths, with these base URLs prefixed.
+Each resource loaded will use the module definition paths, with these base URLs prefixed (see Setup, above).

 **whitelist**: an array of paths that are allowed as actual dependencies.
 All other modules must be stubbed.